My Cat Ate Bacon Will He Get Sick?

 Bacon & Cats

 If your cat has eaten a small piece of bacon, she should be OK.
-It is possible that a cat with a sensitive stomach could experience some digestive upset (nausea, vomiting, diarrhea), but that’s rare.
+It is possible that a cat with a sensitive stomach could experience some digestive upset (nausea, vomiting, diarrhea).

 OK, now we’re ready to take a look at why cats should not eat bacon every day.
 The main reason a cat shouldn’t have bacon too often is that the meat is high in fat and salt.
 Both of these can cause health problems in cats.

 When cats have too much salt in their diet, they can develop health issues similar to pet parents.
-These include high blood pressure, salt poisoning, clogged vessels (due to high amounts of cholesterol), and more.
+These include high blood pressure and salt poisoning.

 Another problem with bacon is that it contains high amounts of fat.
-Cats are omnivores; however, they require leaner meat.
-Too much fat in the cat’s diet can lead to digestive problems.
-Over time, if a cat eats too much fat, they can become obese.
+Cats are carnivores; however, they require lean meat.
+Too much fat in a cat’s diet can lead to digestive problems.
+Over time, if a cat eats too much fat, they can become obese which can result in serious health problems.

 Online Veterinary 24/7